 -TripAdvisor http://bit.ly/SGWbw8 over 7 years ago

 Go to Maceio.
 I can't figure out why no one lists Maceio.
-It is just beautiful. over 6 years agoAnswered by Linda via WorldNomads.com
+It is just beautiful. almost 7 years agoAnswered by Linda via WorldNomads.com

 Ilha Grande!
 Only 3 hours from Rio.
 Take the bus to Angra dos Reis and there you take a boat to Abraoo.
 Very cheap and easy to get to.
 Paradise island with no cars and lots of beaches.
 Divers paradise and old ruins in the middle of the rainforest ;) over 5 years ago

 There are over 280 different beaches.